What Should New Leftists Do?

 As with most metaphors (and real life) the definition is not exact

-* Fluffy – asking/pressuring for change though the syteam
+* Fluffy – asking/pressuring for change though the system

 * Spiky – fucking shit up to enact change and directly and sometime ethically using “violence” to property – not to people.

-* Beyond spiky the is WAR were direct harm to people happens – that’s outside the metaphor.
+* Beyond spiky the is WAR where direct harm to people happens – that’s outside the metaphor.

-Were #climatecamp invaded the and shut down the direct courses of #climatechaos with some limited property damage – though there were some in the movement that pushed for more property damage, was always “non-violent” to people.
-Though the police did regular violence to people in return so was a one-sided agreement.
+Where #climatecamp invaded and shut down the direct courses of #climatechaos with some limited property damage – though there were some in the movement that pushed for more property damage, was always “non-violent” to people.
+Though the police did regular violence to people in return, so was a one-sided agreement.
 This was lived “respect for diversity” and was affective in till the internal process ossified and #mainstreaming moved it to a more #XR agender where it promptly failed.

-In the UK we have not had war in our movements since the Irish “troubles” though the has been way to much state violence around the world in our name.
+In the UK we have not had war in our movements since the Irish “troubles” though the has been way too much state violence around the world in our name.

 Q. I remember when people were spiking trees to break chainsaws.
 Do you think the name came from that?